 It took a hiatus and a deep introspection for the series to come back from annual franchise monotony.
 In many ways, Origins went back to the roots of what made Assassin’s Creed such a compelling series and brought us back to a world from a distant past that we’ve always wanted to explore.

 Unlike some of its predecessor, every system in Origins has a compelling function that enhance the gameplay experience.
 And it’s such a vast land to explore; it’s definitely breathed new life into a tired franchise.

 Assassin’s Creed III Liberation

 Yes!
-To complete my top 5, I couldn’t avoid the PS Vita exclusive that received an HD remaster for PS3 and Xbox 360.
-This portable Assassin’s Creed game is not a watered down or feature less version of the game; it’s a full-fledged Assassin’s Creed and one with some unique gameplay mechanics, a super interesting story and is a spin-off that in many ways is vastly superior to its home console counterpart Assassin’s Creed III.
+For many years in my top 5, I couldn’t avoid the PS Vita exclusive that received an HD remaster for PS3 and Xbox 360.
+This portable Assassin’s Creed game is not a watered down or featureless version of the game; it’s a full-fledged Assassin’s Creed and one with some unique gameplay mechanics, a super interesting story and is a spin-off that in many ways is vastly superior to its home console counterpart Assassin’s Creed III.

 The Assassin’s Creed Collections

 There are two Assassin’s Creed collections that you can get: one features all the games taking place in or near the American continent while the other gathers all the games featuring the beloved Ezio Auditore da Firenze as a protagonist.

 The Americas Collection